Best Winter Running Gear

 Hence, manufacturers will focus the concentration of a base layer to use anti-microbial properties to break down the bacteria and prevent the awful scent.
 Without a base layer underneath that wicks away moisture, not only are you doing yourself a disserve by not adding an additional layer of warmth, there is no sufficient way to rid your body of moisture.
 Thus, it will build up and start smelling and providing discomfort.
 But, no, base layers will not prevent this from happening.

-This is a great question, not only for running shoes but any type of shoe in general.
+This is a great question, not only for running shoes, but any type of shoe in general.
 What is great about this question is that there is not one lone answer.
 In fact, there is more than one way to skin a cat when it comes to washing shoes.
 If your shoes happen to be machine washable, you can opt to simply allow a machine to do all the work.
 But, you must take care in this situation as they can easily be ruined.
 If you are going to do so, wash them on a gentle cycle, with cold water, a sport-specific laundry detergent, and with extra protection surrounding it (for example a pillowcase).

 But, you may want to stay on the safe side and choose the “old-fashioned” way to clean them.
 For shoes that are beginning to acquire odors, fill them with baking soda and lay them out overnight.
 More serious situations may call for a full-shoe wash and if so, you can soak them in warm water with gentle soap.
 After which, simply rinse them off and allow them to dry.

 Whether a base layer or a regulation set of tights, why do runners feel the need to wear them?
-In the winter, they are better suited for a base layer and the two primary reasons why runners wear them is for warmth and protection.
+In the winter, they are better suited for a base layer and the two primary reasons why runners wear them are for warmth and protection.
 As a base layer, tights can possess the ability to not only double as another layer but wick away moisture to keep your legs dry.

 However, perhaps the bigger reason is the protection and comfort they provide.
 As these particular garments are designed to fit next-to-your-skin, they eliminate any chance of skin irritation and chafing.
 With baggier clothing, they can relentlessly move around your waist and thigh areas.
 Eventually, they will start irritating your skin and affect your running performance.
 Specifically, in the winter, as the weather is cold outside, to begin with, they are even more critical.

 Earmuffs offer your ears a superb amount of protection and coziness when they are fitted properly.
 It is safe to say that you may be wondering how you can incorrectly wear a pair of earmuffs.
 If you dig a little deeper, though, it will become inherently clear that it is possible to wear them incorrectly.
-However, it is pretty simple and should never be an issue as long as you have earmuffs that fit your head correctly.